aruruka/aruruka-blog/content/post/learning-kafka-theory-2-brokers/index.md

   filename: featured.png
   focal_point: Smart
   preview_only: false
-  alt_text: This article explains the relationship between Broker and Topic in Kafka.
+  alt_text: This article explains the relationship between Broker and Topic in
+    Kafka.
+Data of a Topics spread into Brokers.
 ---
 ## Brokers